 Despite gathering pieces from successful Call of Duty titles, a lot of Infinite Warfare just feels like it doesn’t quite work.
 Even with a new interstellar setting that makes way for what may be the strongest story the series has ever told, Infinite Warfare often tries to combine disparate elements that don’t really mesh.
 It wants to be a fast, vertical shooter, but also considered and tactical; the juxtaposition of those two styles creates chaos and, often, frustration.

 Too fast, but too slow

-For years, Call of Duty’s has focused on creating a “military shooter,” encouraging players to move through its levels and maps carefully, taking cover, watching for opportunities.
+For years, Call of Duty’s has focused on creating a “military shooter,” encouraging players to move through its levels and maps carefully, taking cover and watching for opportunities.
 This was always a function of its quick “time-to-kill” — the speed with which you kill another player when shooting at them, or they kill you.
 To make Call of Duty feel, to some degree, more realistic than other shooters, its time to kill, or TTK, is pretty short.
 You die quickly, which rewards playing tactically and punishes mistakes severely.

 While the emphasis on speedier movement and character roles worked pretty well last year in Black Ops 3, it feels out of sync in Infinite Warfare.
-Multiplayer is an exercise in getting dropped by someone rounding a corner behind you, or sprinting to catch up to a firefight only to get annihilated immediately by whoever is in the room.
+Multiplayer here is an exercise in getting dropped by someone rounding a corner behind you, or sprinting to catch up to a firefight only to get annihilated immediately by whoever is waiting in the room.
 More often than not, you’re dead before you know someone had you in their sights.
-It goes both ways, of course, but it seems that almost all times, actually using the bag of tricks Infinite Warfare gives to players — the running on walls, the zipping through the air — puts you in jeopardy, instead of making you formidable.
+It goes both ways, of course, but it seems that at almost all times, actually using the bag of tricks Infinite Warfare gives to players — the running on walls, the zipping through the air — puts you in jeopardy, instead of making you formidable.